Ifihan/julians/about.md

 Hi!!👋 \\

-My name is Ifihanagbara Olusheye, a Python and Julia Developer.
+My name is Ifihanagbara Olusheye, a Python/Julia developer and Technical Writer.
+I have passion for tech communities and new technologies.